 A higher current ratio indicates better short-term financial health, with a ratio of better than 1.0 indicating that a company has enough short-term liquidity.
 Measuring the current ratio will allow businesses and investors to determine whether obligations can be met with current assets without requiring a business to sell fixed assets or raise additional capital.

 Current Ratio = Current Assets / Current Liabilities

-Current assets are any balance sheet items, including liquid assets, that can be converted to cash within one year.
-Liquid assets include cash and cash equivalents as well as accounts receivable and marketable securities because they are generally assumed to be convertible to cash within one year.
+Current assets are any balance sheet items, including liquid assets, which can be converted to cash within one year.
+Some examples of current assets are:

 - Cash equivalents: Cash equivalents are any short-term promissory notes owed to the company, as well as marketable securities, short-term government bonds, and treasury bills.

 - Accounts receivable (A/R): This includes any money owed by customers for purchases of goods or services that were made on credit.

 - Inventory: Any assets held by a company that are intended to be sold to end-users.
 This can include both finished products, as well as raw materials, which will be used in the manufacture of a company’s products.

 Assets that aren’t considered current assets are those that cannot be converted to cash within one year.
 These are often referred to as fixed assets.
 Some examples include:

 - Property: Property includes any buildings, land, or other commercial real estate held by a business.